Italian police find huge stash of weapons during far-right investigation | DW | 15.07.2019

 "During the operation, an air-to-air missile in perfect working order and used by the Qatari army was seized," police said of the 245-kilogram (540-pound) Mantra Super 530 F missile.
 They also found "latest generation" automatic assault rifles.

-A 42-year-old Swiss national and a 51-year-old Italian were also arrested as part of a police probe into Italian extremists known to have joined pro-Russian rebels fighting in Ukraine.
+A 42-year-old Swiss national and a 51-year-old Italian were also arrested as part of a police probe into Italian extremists known to have joined fighters in the conflict in Ukraine's Donbass region.

 Police ruled out a terrorist action, with counter-terrorism official Eugenio Spina saying "For now, nothing leads us to suspect" an active plot to use the weapons.